Code-Institute-Submissions/iKelvvv-MS1/README.md

 It is really important to include responsive design in this project as many users are using different devices (mobile, tablet, laptop/PC).
 This gives the user the best experience on their device.

  - Responsive on all devices sizes
- - Navigation bar that is placed on the top left of the screen and is clear and easy to use.
+ - Navigation bar is placed on the top left of the screen and is clear and easy to use.
 This is also placed in the same position on every page.
  - Footer at the bottom of each page that links to the social media websites.
  - All elements will be consistent including font size, font family, colour scheme.

 ## Skeleton

 I used [Balsamiq](https://balsamiq.com/) to create my wireframes as this gives the template of the UI.
-This also shows where all elements will placed within the screen.
+This also shows where all elements will be placed within the screen.

 There are 2 versions of each wireframe as one shows the design on a web browser and the other shows a mobile browser format.